 Income projection and trading accounts

-If you’re buying an existing business, lenders prefer to see at least two years’ accounts.
-If you don’t yet have two years’ accounts, some specialist lenders may still consider you.
+Lenders prefer to see at least two years of accounts if you’re buying an existing business.
+If you don’t yet have two years of accounts, some specialist lenders may still consider you.

-The key here is to demonstrate that your hotel will generate enough profit to repay the loan.
+The key here is demonstrating that your hotel will generate enough profit to repay the loan.
 Improving the profitability of a business should also be part of your business plan, especially if your figures fall short.

-If you’re buying in a derelict area, then lenders will question your application.
-Unless the hotel has a brilliant track record, you could otherwise struggle to be approved.
-Selling a hotel also becomes a lot easier when located in a prime location as opposed to somewhere that’s less desirable.
+Lenders will question your application if you’re buying in a derelict area.
+Unless the hotel has a brilliant track record, you could struggle to be approved.
+Selling a hotel also becomes much easier when located in a prime location than somewhere less desirable.
 This is another reason why lenders may become hesitant.

 How can I get the best mortgage rates for my hotel?

 The rates you’re offered will be based on the strength of your application.
-For instance, having experience in this sector in addition to having a credible business plan should give you access to the best rates possible.
+For instance, having experience in this sector and having a credible business plan should give you access to the best rates possible.

-Lenders will base their assessment around risk.
-For instance, applicants with vast experience will be considered lower risk than those who are buying their first hotel.
-Furthermore, business plans with stronger evidence of income will also help to unlock better mortgage rates.
+Lenders base assessments on risk.
+For instance, applicants with vast experience will be considered lower risk than those buying their first hotel.
+Furthermore, business plans with stronger income evidence will also help unlock better mortgage rates.

-Our experts can assess your application and give you areas on where you can make improvements, if necessary.
+Our advisors can assess your application and give you areas to improve.
 Doing so can ensure your proposal is at its best, which can unlock better rates than you otherwise wouldn’t have access to.